shreejit04/queue-implementation/README.md

 **Classes**

-Student
-This class represents a student with attributes such as name, arrival time, and meeting duration.
+Student: This class represents a student with attributes such as name, arrival time, and meeting duration.

 **Attributes:**